Aaron Laffey: New York Yankees

 Laffey was claimed off waivers by the New York Yankees on August 19, 2011.
-Laffey made his debut the next night against the Minnesota Twins.
+He made his debut the next night against the Minnesota Twins.
 He was designated for assignment the next day to clear a roster spot for Alex Rodriguez, though he was placed on optional waivers.
 Laffey cleared waivers and was sent to the Triple-A Scranton/Wilkes-Barre Yankees.
-He was called back up to the majors when the rosters expanded in September, and pitched regularly as a reliever through the final weeks of the season.
-Laffey compiled a 2–1 record and a 3.38 ERA in 11 relief appearances for the Yankees.
+He was called back up to the majors when the rosters expanded in September and pitched regularly as a reliever through the final weeks of the season.
+He had a 2–1 record and a 3.38 ERA in 11 relief appearances for the Yankees.

-Kansas City Royals
+Toronto Blue Jays

 Laffey was claimed off waivers by the Kansas City Royals on October 11, 2011.
-He was non-tendered by the Royals on December 12, 2011.
+He was non-tendered by the Royals on December 12.

-Toronto Blue Jays

-On December 30, 2011, Laffey signed a minor league contract with the Toronto Blue Jays.
+On December 30, Laffey signed a minor league contract with the Toronto Blue Jays.
 After failing to make the team out of spring training, Laffey had his contract purchased by Toronto on April 8, 2012.
 However, Laffey was sent back down to the Triple-A Las Vegas 51s on April 14 without having pitched for the Jays.

-After pitching for six weeks in Las Vegas (compiling a 2–5 record, and a 4.88 ERA in nine starts), Laffey was again called up to the majors on May 28, but was again sent back down just three days later without having thrown a pitch for the Blue Jays.
-Laffey made two more starts for Las Vegas (in which he went 1–0) before being called up to the Jays for the third time on June 11.
+After pitching for six weeks in Las Vegas (compiling a 2–5 record and a 4.88 ERA in nine starts), Laffey was again called up to the majors on May 28 but was again sent back down just three days later without having thrown a pitch for the Blue Jays.
+Laffey made two more starts for Las Vegas (gpomgt 1–0) before being called up to the Jays for the third time on June 11.
 He finally pitched his first game as a Blue Jay on June 13, giving up two runs in three innings of relief work against the Washington Nationals.
 After several Blue Jays starters were shut down due to injuries, Laffey was added to the Blue Jays' starting rotation in late June.
 He finished the season with a 4–6 record and a 4.56 ERA in 22 games (16 starts).

-On October 4, 2012, Laffey was outrighted to the Blue Jays' Triple-A affiliate, the Buffalo Bisons.
-He elected free agency that same day.
+On October 4, Laffey was outrighted to the minors, but he elected free agency instead.

 New York Mets

 On December 27, 2012, Laffey signed a minor league contract with the New York Mets.
-The deal included an invitation to Major League spring training.
+The deal included an invitation to major league spring training.

 Laffey made his first start for the Mets on April 7, going 4 1/3 innings and giving up three earned runs, striking out five, and walking one in a 4–3 victory over the Miami Marlins.
-Laffey received a no-decision for the game.
-Laffey was designated for assignment on April 21, 2013.
+Laffey was designated for assignment on April 21.
 He had pitched four games (two starts) for the Mets, earning no decisions and finishing with a 7.20 ERA.